JianhengHou/SituationClustering_TextBased/README.md

 Last parameter is to specify the model name you'd use.
 One is DynamicClustering, the other is EvolutionaryClustering.

-One input file and two output files are in the repository as samples for users.
-One of output file is one with all data , the other is one with setting stop_point parameter.

 ### Example
 If all tweets need to be processed, commend in terminal should be like this: